kkipngenokoech/100_days_of_code/DJANGO/blog/README.md

 3. csrf_token : it helps prevents our form from cross-site scripting attacks
 4. to output form data you form.as_p that renders it in paragraph
 5. Finally specify an input type of submit and assign it the value “Save”.

+# USER AUTHENTICATION
+whenever you create a new project, by default django installs the auth app , which provides us with a user object containing: username first_name last_name email

+to use a default django login model:
+1. add a project level url pattern for the auth system
+2. login template
+3. a tweak on our settings.py file